 Survivorship life insurance is often chosen when the purpose of the insurance is to leave money to the couple's heirs, which is why it only pays the death benefit when both spouses have died.

-Survivorship Life Policies are normally Permanent Life Policies, such as Universal Life Policies or Whole Life Policies.
-A term life policy, which is less expensive, is not normally used for Survivorship Life Insurance, does not last for more than a limited time and does not have cash values.
+A term life policy, which is less expensive, is not normally used for survivorship, does not last for more than a limited time, and does not have cash values.

 Joint Life Insurance vs. Survivorship Life Insurance: What's the Difference?